seconohe

 from nodes.nodes_audio import AudioBatch

-Here we pretend that nodes
+Here we pretend that nodes is the package.

 Note that this mechanism allows the use of: